 I have some bad news for every reader of this blog…

 We will all die.
 Some of you may have 70 years left, or you might not make it through this post.
-Most husbands will die before their bride, some by a decade or more, and some will not live long enough to see their children graduate high school.
+Most men will die before their wife, some by a decade or more, and some won’t live long enough to see their children graduate high school.

 I know how sudden and unexpected death can be: my father died at 53 with no warning.
-Based on this health, and his closest relative’s long lives, he should have made it to 80 easily.
+Based on his health, and his closest relative’s long lives, he should have made it to 80 easily.
 But, things happen that we don’t expect.
 Fortunately for my mother, my father had done a great deal that made his untimely death less of a disaster.
-He was very organized, and mom knew all there was to know about the finances.
-He had sufficient life insurance to pay off what little debt they had, and to ensure my mother would never have to worry about money.
+He was very organised, and mom knew all there was to know about their finances.
+He had sufficient life insurance to pay off what little debt they had and ensure my mother would never have to worry about money.

-If you love your wife, take the time to avoid putting her through what I have just described.
+If you love your wife, take the time to avoid putting her through what I’ve just described.
 My wife has put together some pages that will help you to do this.
 PLEASE check it out.